tuananhhedspibk/tuananhhedspibk.github.io/blog/markdowns/aws_certificated_solution_architect.md

 Web services that provide resizable compute capacity

-Root volume type of EC2 can only launch on GP2 or Magnetic (Standard)
+Root volume type of EC2 can only launch on GP2 or Magnetic (Standard), is where our OS will be installed

+IOPS: Input Output per seconds - it's how fast your hard disk drive is

+Volume type:
+- Cold HDD
+- Throughput Optimized HDD: suitable for data warehouse

+If our addtional volume (not ticked in Delete on Termination), even if **Root** volume type is deleted but additional volume is still there

 <img width="230" src="https://user-images.githubusercontent.com/15076665/75091995-b1959300-55b6-11ea-92b3-139f920fbbf7.png">